dougburks/ohmypcap/README.md

 ## Quick Start

 Most users will want to use our pre-built Docker image.
+If you prefer not to use our pre-built Docker image, then there are other options shown [below](#build-your-own-docker-image).

 If you don't already have Docker installed and are running [OhMyDebn](https://ohmydebn.org) or another Debian-based distro, then you can install and configure Docker like this: